 If your client chooses the Intuit's Accountant's Copy File Transfer secure server to get the data to you, you are notified at the email address the client provides in the transfer process, and you are directed to a secure site to download your client's file.
 This service offers your client simplicity in getting the data to you while aiding in the encrypted security of the transfer of sensitive data over the Internet.
-Downloads are only available for 30 days, so don't delay!
+Downloading the client's file is only available for 30 days, so don't delay!